-Most ethanol is produced using the dry mill process, with the remaining processed by wet mills.
-The main difference between the two processes is the initial treatment of the grain.

-In dry milling, the entire grain kernel is first ground into flour (or "meal"), then slurried with water to form a "mash."
-Enzymes are added to the mash to convert the starch to a simple sugar.
-The mash is cooked then cooled and transferred to fermenters.
-At this point yeast is added and the conversion of sugar to alcohol and carbon dioxide (CO2) begins.
+In dry milling, the entire corn kernel or other starchy grain is first ground into flour, which is referred to in the industry as "meal", and processed without separating out the various component parts of the grain.
+The meal is slurried with water to form a "mash."
+Enzymes are added to the mash to convert the starch to dextrose, a simple sugar.
+Ammonia is added for pH control and as a nutrient to the yeast.
+The mash is processed in a high-temperature cooker to reduce bacteria levels ahead of fermentation.
+The mash is cooled and transferred to fermenters where yeast is added and the conversion of sugar to ethanol and carbon dioxide (CO2) begins.
 The fermentation process generally takes about 40 to 50 hours.
-After fermentation, the resulting "beer" is transferred to distillation columns.
+During this part of the process, the mash is agitated and kept cool to facilitate the activity of the yeast.
+After fermentation, the resulting "beer" is transferred to distillation columns where the ethanol is separated from the remaining "stillage."
 The ethanol is concentrated to 190 proof (95% ethanol) using conventional distillation and then is dehydrated to approximately 200 proof (100% ethanol) in a molecular sieve system.
 The anhydrous ethanol is then blended with about 2-5% denaturant (such as natural gasoline) to render it undrinkable and thus not subject to beverage alcohol tax.
 It is then ready for shipment to gasoline terminals or retailers.

-The remaining leftovers from the ethanol production process are called "co-products."
-The coarse grain and syrup that are left over are then dried together to produce dried distillers grains with solubles, or DDGS, which is a high-quality, nutritious livestock feed.
-The high-grade, biogenic CO2 released during fermentation can also be captured and sold for use in carbonating soft drinks and beverages and the manufacture of dry ice.
+The stillage is sent through a centrifuge that separates the coarse grain from the solubles.
+The solubles are then concentrated to about 30% solids by evaporation, resulting in Condensed Distillers Solubles (CDS) or "syrup."
+The coarse grain and the syrup are then dried together to produce dried distillers grains with solubles (DDGS), a high quality, nutritious livestock feed.
+The CO2 released during fermentation is captured and sold for use in carbonating soft drinks and beverages and the manufacture of dry ice.